eic/epic-analysis/README.md

 ## ECCE Full Simulation

-- Similar implementation as ATHENA full simulation, but use `AnalysisEE` to read `EventEvaluator` output files
+- Similar implementation as ATHENA full simulation, but use `AnalysisEcce` to read `EventEvaluator` output files

 ---